-Keith is a general surgery resident at UCSF Medical Center.
+Dr. Keith Hansen is a general surgery resident at UCSF.
 He received his undergraduate degree in biomedical engineering from Purdue University.
-While at Purdue, Keith led the engineering student council, received a gubernatorial appointment to the Indiana Commission for Higher Education, and was named ‘Intern of the Year' by the Indiana Senate.
-He worked at Abbott and Akina on bioidentification and nanoparticulate drug delivery and created a phone-based point-of-care EKG.
-He later obtained his medical degree from Indiana University where he served as president of the Gold-Humanism Honor Society and worked on a patented ECMO antibody-filtration system at MIT.
-He is a Stanford Biodesign Innovation Fellow and developed a kidney preservation device to improve transplant outcomes.
+While at Purdue, Keith received a gubernatorial appointment to the Indiana Commission for Higher Education and worked in the legislature.
+He pursued roles at Abbott and Akina working on bioidentification and nanoparticulate drug delivery systems and created a phone-based point of care EKG device.
+He later obtained his medical degree from Indiana University where he served as president of the Gold-Humanism Honor Society and worked on a patented ECMO antibody filtration system at MIT.

 He is a graduate of the Stanford Biodesign Innovation Fellowship trained in the needs-based process of identification, invention, and implementation of medical devices and has developed a kidney preservation device to improve transplant outcomes and is the founder of DIATIRO.
 He served as a Physician-in-Residence at IDEO.

 Keith is a surgeon with a passion for innovations that help people and for invention forged by melding history and technology.